16: Association

 16.4 Spearman’s Rank Correlation

-Spearman’s rank correlation (rs) is a non-parametric test that measures the strength and direction of a relationship between two variables.
-Unlike Pearson’s correlation, Spearman’s correlation does not assume that the data are linearly related or normally distributed, making it suitable for ordinal data or continuous data that does not meet normality assumptions.
+Spearman’s Rank correlation (rₛ) is a non-parametric test that measures the strength and direction of the relationship between two ordinal or continuous variables.
+Unlike Pearson’s correlation, Spearman’s does not assume that the data follow a straight-line pattern or are normally distributed.
+This makes it useful for data that are ranked, or for continuous data that do not meet the assumptions required for Pearson’s correlation.

 Assumptions